hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 Arguably, these applications require checking whether a condition is met (e.g., "if the auction is closed") in order to release confidential data (e.g., "then the highest bid is X").

 Extensions to the FPC Lite architecture can enable coverage of this larger class of private applications.
+In particular, the framework can provide chaincodes with a verifiable proof of committed ledger data by implementing a trusted ledger.
-The design documents referenced in [Design Documents](#design-documents) already outline the path to realize such extensions.
+The design documents referenced in [Design Documents](#design-documents) already outline the path to realize such architecture extension.

 ## References to Design Documents